 Additionally, we can visualize POI data in place of the population data; restaurants reachable within 10 minutes on foot in this case

-Although reachable population by itself is interesting, the truly powerful feature of the benchmarks service is that different metrics can be combined to create complex characterizations of an areas based on the reachability of the surroundings.
+Although reachable population by itself is interesting, the truly powerful feature of the benchmarks service is that different metrics can be combined to create complex characterizations of an area based on the reachability of the surroundings.

 If we are trying to characterize a lifestyle or type of person, we will want to consider many different factors.
-For example, if we wanted to visualize “access to eating out” we might want to know where areas which are close to cafes by foot, and close to restaurants by car.
+For example, if we wanted to visualize “access to eating out” we might want to know where areas are which are close to cafes by foot, and close to restaurants by car.

 But wait - cars have a much further reach, so we are really seeing the effect of car/restaurant reachability stronger than cafe.
 If we weight restaurants reachable by car by 0.25, we see the effect of the cafes still show through.